jr-marchand/caviar.github.io/_posts/Using CAVIAR/2020-04-23-caviar-cmdline.md

 short-description: Batch use
 ---

-Once you have installed CAVIAR and activated the environment ([reminder]({% post_url /Using CAVIAR/2020-04-22-instalation.md %})), you can call the command line instance of CAVIAR simply with:
+Once you have installed CAVIAR and activated the environment , you can call the command line instance of CAVIAR simply with:
 ```caviar -h```

 This will trigger the presentation of the tool.
 The most basic use only requires a pdb code: